Spatial Coupling as a Proof Technique: Outline of the results

 \subsection{Proof of the equality of the MAP- and the BP-GEXIT curves above the MAP threshold}

-In the rest of this section we will only work with uncoupled systems, so the ensemble over which we average is always $\ldpc(N,\Lambda,K)$.
-Also, in order to make clear that the channel output depends on the channel entropy parameter $\epsilon$, we will write the former as $Y(\epsilon)$.
-The MAP-GEXIT function $g_{\textrm{MAP}}$ is defined as
+Using the equality of the MAP and area thresholds for uncoupled ensembles, we can derive more properties of uncoupled codes.
+The ensemble over which we average in the rest of this section will be exclusively $\ldpc(N,\Lambda,K)$.
+We first prove the following lemma establishing continuity in the channel parameter for the average per-bit conditional entropy as $N\to\infty$.
+Also, in order to make clear that the channel output depends on the channel entropy parameter $\hc$, we will write the former as $Y(\hc)$.

-where $\sim\! v$ represents the set of all nodes \emph{except} $v$.
-Equivalently \cite[Section III]{measson}, the MAP-GEXIT function also takes the form
+\begin{lemma} Given an ensemble $\ldpc(N,\Lambda,K)$ as in Theorem \ref{main-thm} and a smooth family of BMS channels ordered by degradation and parameterized by $\hc$, the quantity $\lim_{N\to\infty} \frac{1}{N} \eep{G}{H(\underline{X} | \underline{Y}(\hc))}$ is a convex function of $\hc$ and is Lipschitz continuous with Lipschitz constant $1$. \end{lemma} \begin{IEEEproof} That the limit exists and the function is well defined is a consequence of Theorem \ref{main-thm}.
+We use the fact that for any binary linear code the function $\frac{1}{N} H(\underline{X} | \underline{Y}(\hc))$ is differentiable and its derivative is increasing with values between $0$ and $1$ \cite[Theorem 5.2, Corollary 5.1]{measson-thesis}, so it is convex and Lipschitz continuous with Lipschitz constant $1$.
+Taking the average over the code ensemble preserves these two properties.
+Passing to the limit $N\to\infty$, Lipschitz continuity and convexity are also preserved, because they are both defined by non-strict inequalities, which are maintained under the pointwise limit. \end{IEEEproof}